aws-samples/data-protection/README.md

 ## ACM Private Certificate authority - Private certs for your webserver

-This workshop demonstrates ACM Private Certificate authority and how it can be used to generate private certs
+This workshop demonstrates how ACM Private Certificate authority(PCA) can be created and made operational.
+It also helps you learn about how ACM PCA can be used to generate private certificates for your web applications that are not exposed to the public internet.

 ## Let's look at some concepts :